Chart Color Schemes

 Randwick - South's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-A total of 77.2% of residents declare themselves completely clear of medical ailments, compared to 76.0% across Greater Sydney.
-The area has 13.2% of residents aged 65 and over (1,787 people), which is lower than the 15.1% in Greater Sydney.
-Health outcomes among seniors are particularly strong, broadly aligning with the general population's health profile.
+77.2% of residents declare themselves completely clear of medical ailments, compared to 76.0% across Greater Sydney.
+The area has 13.2% of residents aged 65 and over (1,787 people), lower than the 15.1% in Greater Sydney.
+Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health